 Why Is Measuring Innovation Important?

-We’ve been discussing the importance of prioritization frameworks, but let’s dig deeper: why is measuring innovation important?
+We’ve been discussing the importance of prioritization frameworks.
+But let’s dig deeper, why is measuring innovation important?

-Organizations across all fields should proactively measure innovation because measuring innovation can be a valuable way to help measure an organization’s performance, determining the results of past decisions and also predicting future performance.
+Organizations across all fields should proactively measure innovation.
+Because measuring innovation can be a valuable way to help measure an organization’s performance, determining the results of past decisions and also predicting future performance.
 Performance is subjective to the organization’s values – some organizations value reaching revenue targets more than societal impact, or vice-versa.
 Either way, performance is an indicator of how much the organization is innovating.

 It is clear that stakeholders are better off when organizations utilize prioritization frameworks.
 It’s arguably the most organized way of creating innovation for everyone who needs it.
 To learn more contact us.